-Board Risk and Audit Committee - Chaired by Stephen Clark, the Bank's senior independent NED, the Committee provides independent assurance on the design and effectiveness of the overall systems of internal control, including risk management and compliance.
+Board Risk and Audit Committee - Chaired by Sandra Quinn, one of the Bank's independent NEDs, the Committee provides independent assurance on the design and effectiveness of the overall systems of internal control, including risk management and compliance.
 The Committee receives reports from the Bank's external auditors and reviews the Bank's statutory accounts.
 Internal audit is independent of both the business and risk management functions, and reports to the Board through the Chairman of the Risk and Audit Committee.